lipanski/lipanski.github.io/_posts/2019-09-20-dockerfile-ruby-best-practices.md

 # {{ page.title }}
 {:.no_toc}

-The simplicity of the *Dockerfile* format is probably one of the reasons why Docker managed to become so popular in the first place.
+The simplicity of the *Dockerfile* format is one of the reasons why Docker managed to become so popular in the first place.
 Getting something working is fairly easy.
 Producing a clean, small, secure image that will not leak secrets might not be as straight-forward though.

 This post will try to share some best practices when writing a *Dockerfile* for a Ruby app, though most of these points should apply to any other runtime as well.
+Towards the end, I will provide full examples for three different use cases.

-Here's a short summary of what's coming:
+Here's a summary of what's coming:

 * Table of Contents
 {:toc}